hmarr/chromesheep/README.rst

 *CSS3*, *Chrome extension* (maybe doesn't qualify as a cool buzzword, but whatever).
 Beat that, C++.

+Basically, all the capturing is done by the Node.js server, which sends its results to a Chrome extension via WebSockets.

 Installing and Running
 ======================
 To get it going, install node.js (`brew install node` if you're cool, or `yaourt